BCDigSchol/policedata/_pages/about_the_source.md

 ---

-## Why is this record book important?
+## Why is this archival record important?

 Captain Savage's ledger isn't just another old record book – it's a goldmine of information that you simply can't find anywhere else.
 Here's why this collection matters: